DSharpPlus/DSharpPlus/docs/articles/audio/lavalink/music_commands.md

 # Adding Music Commands

 This article assumes that you know how to use CommandsNext.
-If you do not, you should learn [here][0] before continuing with this guide.
+If you do not, you should check out intro articles for Commands. before continuing with this guide.

 ## Prerequisites